A Beginner’s Guide to Film Photography

 — Take Kayo.

 The challenges of keeping the medium alive are still very real today.
 Even with the new interest from both the older generation of shooters and the young photographers discovering it for the first time, there are setbacks.
 Film photography as we know it requires industrial chemical infrastructure and a complex logistics network that has been in the process of dismantlement throughout the past decade.

 Since the medium’s decline, the number of jobs in the photochemical industry has shrunk, stifling innovation and talent replacement as older generations retire.

 Film development equipment, such as batch processing units at the labs is dilapidating with little replacements being produced and repair parts being less available.
 Professional-grade film scanners are also becoming rare and expensive.

-That growth may slow as the medium is likely to become more expensive.
+That growth may slow as the medium is likely to become progressively more expensive.
 But it’s likely to remain alive for many future generations.

 Should it come to a complete manufacturing collapse, there are methods for making photochemical emulsions at home.
 Assuming that we value this knowledge, it may be available to us indefinitely.

 In just a few years, I expect the mass market will just have phones, professionals will mostly use FF mirrorless and film cameras will outsell digital cameras.
 CaNikon etc. will either have to specialize, start making film cameras for enthusiasts again, or reinvent themselves.

 Film vs digital.